Skip to main content

 • Negotiate with creditors for a lower interest rate on the debt

-• Negotiate a settlement with your creditors (they will get less money overall but they will get the money faster, so some may agree to this method)
+• Negotiate a settlement with your creditors (they will get less money overall, but they will get the money faster, so some may agree to this method)

-• Attend a credit counseling class
+• Attend credit counseling and personal finance classes

 Create a Financial Plan